 You can use +, OR and - operators to create more advanced search queries.
 Operators are not case-sensitive, but capitalizing them can improve the readability of your search query.

 The + operator will only match if the text contains both of the query terms.
 Here are some examples:

 Match anything that has both cats and dogs:

 Match anything that has all 4 animals (cats, dogs, horses, cows):

-The OR operator will match anything that has at least one of your query terms:
+The OR operator is represented as a space between string matches.
+It will match anything that has at least one of your query terms:

 Match anything that has either cats or dogs:

 Match anything that has any of the 4 animals:

 Using the - operator will match anything that doesn't have the query term in it.
 Here are some examples: